Kragelj/SQL_challenge__SQL/task 2/README.md

 #### Explanation:
 - With the **TIMESTAMPDIFF** function, we calculated the time difference in minutes between the order time and the pick up time.
 - We used the **AVG** aggreggation function to determine the average time it took for each runner to arrive, combined with the **ROUND** function, to round the result to the nearest whole number.
-- Using **JOIN**, we linked customer_orders with runner_orders table to correlate order placement times with pickup times.
+- Using **INNER JOIN**, we linked customer_orders with runner_orders table to correlate order placement times with pickup times.
 - Applying **GROUP BY**, we grouped results by runner_id to calculate individual performance for each runner.

 #### Answer: